jingconan/SADIT/README.md

 SADIT can be installed on Linux, Mac OS X and Windows (through cygwin) with python 2.7.
 However, we strongly recommend the debian-based OS, e.g., Ubuntu 12.04, 14.04, or 16.04, for which we have prepared a one-command installation script.
 We recommend using Anaconda2 as the Python environment; conda has a good ability to manage external packages.

-To be specific, if you are working on Ubuntu 12.04 or 14.04, then proceed as follows:
+To be specific, if you are working on Ubuntu, then proceed as follows:

 1. Change the working directory to where you want to install SADIT, create a new folder `sadit`, and then type: